kimothokamau/satcollector/README.md

 ## Demo

-A demo runs on https://satcollector.com
+A demo runs on https://satcollector.com .
+However it currently lags the development version.

 ## To run this on your local PC